Ever since having children I’ve really learnt the benefits to dedicating some time each week to planning healthy family meals for the week ahead.

 My boys just love these Choc Apricot Bites.
 The added benefit of this is getting the kids involved in the baking process which all kids seem to love encourages them to eat their freshly made goodies!

-There are some fabulous healthy bake-at-home mixes available now too, check out BakeMe Snacks .
+There are some fabulous healthy make-at-home mixes available now too.
 I was lucky enough to be sent these to try and they are delicious!
 My kids loved making them as well as eating them too.
-You can buy a three pack of Bake at Home Mixes for $23.90, each pack makes 16 bars, so they work out at less than 0.50c each which is cheaper than most store bought muesli bars.
 My boys absolutely love them, they are a healthy, tasty and filling snack.
 Win/win!

 Get to know your food labels